bec-archer/SR80-Manuals/user-manual.md

 If you see one of these banners on a job, **don't create a duplicate work order to "redo" it.** The job is already saved.
 Just fix the missing piece using the banner's tap action, and you're done.

-You may also see a similar warning when you tap **Create Work Order**: an alert titled **"Work order saved with issues"** means the job did make it to the server, but a piece of the data (usually the customer link) didn't arrive.
+You may also see a similar warning when you tap **Create Work Order**: an alert titled **"Work order saved with issues"** means the job did make it to the server, but a piece of the data (usually the customer link, sometimes the company link on a customer who was just created with a brand-new company) didn't arrive.
 Tap OK, head to the Job Board, find the new work order, and use the red banner inside to fix it.
-This is different from the **"Couldn't save work order"** alert — that one means the save failed completely and you'll need to try again.
+If the alert specifically mentions the company link, open the customer record from the Customers tab and re-select the company there — the broken link lives on the customer, not on the work order.
+This is different from the **"Couldn't save work order"** alert, which means the save failed completely and you'll need to try again.

 Below the header, each **item** gets its own card.
 On jobs with multiple items, **items that are ready for action float to the top automatically** — Complete items appear first (ready for customer pickup and payment), then Totaled items (awaiting customer contact), then everything else in their normal order.
 This means you always see what needs your attention first, without scrolling past items that are still being worked on.